Rates & charges explained

 There are various ways you can pay your rates.
 Direct debit is the easiest way for you to pay your rates – and the cheapest for us to administer.
 Please note: Council does not make calls to customers asking them to make payments over the telephone.

 Council is legally required to levy ratepayers (under the Local Government Act 1993) and unfortunately we are not able to waive rates.
 However, we can provide residents who have been affected by the coronavirus outbreak with the following assistance.

 Where ratepayers are unable to pay their rates because of suffering a loss or reduction in employment, Council will approve extended instalment payment plans.
 Interest penalties can be put on hold during the period of the arrangement.

 Requests will be considered on a case by case basis.
 Contact Council and ask for the Revenue team, on 4780 5000.

-The Coronavirus (COVID-19) is just starting to have its full effects and we understand that small businesses may also experience financial difficulties as a result.
+We understand that small businesses may also experience financial difficulties as a result of the COVID-19 pandemic.

 Council can offer arrangements to pay rates and debtor accounts over a period of time, and on an interest free basis.
 Please contact Council on 4780 5000 and ask to speak to the revenue team.